0xSpaceShard/starknet-hardhat-plugin/README-dev.md

 ### Executing tests on CircleCI

-When you do a push to origin, you trigger CI/CD workflow on CircleCI.
+If you're a member of the organization and you do a push to origin, you trigger CI/CD workflow on CircleCI.
 Track the progress on [the dashboard](https://circleci.com/gh/Shard-Labs/workflows/starknet-hardhat-plugin).

+Sometimes the tests fail because of internal CircleCI or Starknet issues; in that case, you can try restarting the workflow.

+Bear in mind that each workflow consumes credits.
+Track the spending [here](https://app.circleci.com/settings/plan/github/Shard-Labs/overview).

 ### Creating a PR

 When adding new functionality to the plugin, you will probably also have to create a PR to the `plugin` branch of `starknet-hardhat-example`.
+You can then modify the `test.sh` script to use your branch instead of the `plugin` branch.

+If your reviewer makes an observation that requires a fix, after you push the commit with the fix, find the commit link on the PR conversation page, and reply to the reviewer by providing that link.
+In [this example](https://github.com/Shard-Labs/starknet-hardhat-plugin/pull/130#discussion_r913581807) the contributor even linked to the specific change of the commit - you don't have to do that if you made multiple smaller commits.

+When the PR is ready to be merged, do `Squash and merge` and delete the branch.

+## Adapting to a new Starknet / cairo-lang version

+When a new Starknet / cairo-lang version is released, a new `cairo-cli` Docker image can be released (probably without any adaptation):
+- This is done through the CI/CD pipeline of [the cairo-cli-docker repository](https://github.com/Shard-Labs/cairo-cli-docker).
+- A commit updating the README.md of the repository should be sufficient.
+- See older commits for reference.

+Since the plugin relies on [Devnet](https://github.com/Shard-Labs/starknet-devnet) in its tests, first an adapted version of Devnet needs to be released.
+Current versions of Devnet and cairo-lang used in tests are specified in `config.json`.

+Likely places where the old version has to be replaced with the new version are `README.md` and `constants.ts`.

 ## Architecture